A woman with a contemplative expression sits in front of a laptop and stares into the distance.

 Credit card debt relief programs can provide much-needed financial assistance.
 But it’s important to choose one that best meets your needs.
 When determining which program is right for you, consider the following questions:

-• Interest rate - Are you able to secure a lower interest rate through a debt relief program?
+• Interest rate: Are you able to secure a lower interest rate through a debt relief program?

-• Monthly payments - Can you afford the monthly payments associated with the debt relief program?
+• Monthly payments: Can you afford the monthly payments associated with the debt relief program?

-• Credit score - How will the debt relief program impact your credit score and for how long?
+• Credit score: How will the debt relief program impact your credit score and for how long?

-• Fees - What are the fees associated with the debt relief program?
+• Fees: What fees will you need to pay?
 Are they reasonable, and can you afford them?

 Next steps